-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mosinee is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Mosinee is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mosinee is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Mosinee who work in office and administrative support (13.16%), management occupations (10.75%), and sales jobs (8.07%).

 Because of many things, Mosinee is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Mosinee really has some of the features that families look for when choosing a good community to raise children.
 Is Mosinee perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The education level of Mosinee citizens is a little higher than the average for US cities and towns: 24.95% of adults in Mosinee have at least a bachelor's degree.
+The population of Mosinee overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Mosinee, 24.95% have at least a bachelor's degree.

 The per capita income in Mosinee in 2018 was $33,827, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $135,308 for a family of four.
 However, Mosinee contains both very wealthy and poor people as well.